benjamin-wunder/project-reimbursement/README.md

 ## Compile From Source

-This source code uses gradle as its dependency management tool.
+This project uses gradle as its dependency management tool.
 Included in the source is the gradle wrapper

 To build using the gradle wrapper, simply clone the repo and run `gradlew clean shadowJar` in the root.